Kathy Jordan is a Senior Lecturer in Literacy in the School of Education at RMIT University.

 - Jordan, K. (2014).
 Adapting an instrument to measure teacher TPACK In: Proceedings of the Australian Computers in Education Conference 2014 (ACEC2014), Adelaide, Austalia, 30 September - 3 October 2014

-3 PhD Current Supervisions5 PhD Completions and 3 Masters by Research Completions
+3 PhD Current Supervisions and 1 Masters by Research Current Supervisions5 PhD Completions and 3 Masters by Research Completions